rojosinalma/dotfiles/README.md

         ln -s dot_config/chezmoi/chezmoi.yml $HOME/.config/chezmoi/chezmoi.yml
     ```

-2. Change the `sourceDir` inside the `chezmoi.yml` file to where you cloned the repository.
+2. Change the `sourceDir` inside the `chezmoi.yml` file to where you cloned this.
 3. `chezmoi -v apply`
 4. Celebrate :tada: